Answers to the Most Commonly Asked Questions We Receive about Grants

 #1: Can You Send Me Your Proposal Guidelines so I Can Apply for a Grant?

 The top question we get asked is, “How does an organization apply for a grant from Peak Proposals?”
 The answer is that Peak Proposals is not a grant-making organization.
 We are not a funder and do not provide grants or cash donations to organizations or partner with organizations or businesses.
 We state this in different places on our website, but the confusion persists.
 We’ve noticed that other websites that cover content similar to Peak Proposals also appear to deal with this same issue, despite also indicating that they are not a funder.
 We’re not sure why this phenomenon is happening.
-Our guess is that some people may be under the impression that if a website addresses issues related to grant funding, it must be a funder.
+Our guess is that some people may think that if a website addresses issues related to grant funding, it must be a funder.
 However, this is not always the case.

 Key Concept: What’s in a Name?